cjungmann/schemafw/userguide/SRMResponseModeTypes.md

 signal how the client-side data handling should proceed.
 Others do nothing, but by being included in the resulting document, can facilitate custom handling.

+Forms and tables often use a **schema** to shape the XML output of a query.
+[Schema Definitions](SRMSchemaDefinitions.md) explains how to design a schema to do your will.

 ## Client-side Handling

 The server program _schema.fcgi_ copies the contents of the _info_ instruction